Zypher17/wifi-stealer/README.md

 Look for the IPv4 address on your active adapter.

-Test it:
+Test the receiver:

 ```powershell
 Invoke-WebRequest -Uri 'http://localhost/wifi-recv.php' -Method POST -Body "data=test"
 Get-Content C:\xampp\htdocs\wifi_creds.log
 ```

-Open in a browser:
+Open the dashboard:

 ```text
 http://localhost/index.php
 ```

-Log in with your configured credentials to view the dashboard.
+Log in with your credentials.

 ---